TheCandidStartup/TheCandidStartup.github.io/_drafts/css-react-components.md

 </div>
 ```

 [Atomic CSS](https://css-tricks.com/growing-popularity-atomic-css/), also known as [functional CSS](https://github.com/tachyons-css/tachyons) or [utility CSS](https://tailwindcss.com/docs/utility-first), turns everything on its head.
-You have a fixed stylesheet that contains a set of immutable atomic rules.
+You have a fixed stylesheet that contains a set of immutable atomic rules, each targeting a unique class name.
 You style the HTML by applying the appropriate combination of atom class names.
 Now, the HTML depends on the CSS, while the CSS is independent of the HTML.

 ```html
 <div class="p-6 max-w-sm mx-auto bg-white rounded-xl shadow-lg flex items-center space-x-4">